 It was probably in this period that women enjoyed greatest freedom and prestige.
 The stories in Genesis and Exodus show them as independent and strong, smart and tough.
 They displayed leadership and initiative.
 They almost always got their way when they wanted something.

 Egyptian love songs

-The love poems and lullabies of this period are another source of information.
+The love poems of this period are another source of information.
 Some of the material in the Song of Songs may have been drawn from Egyptian love songs, and there was certainly cross-fertilization between these two sources.
 Potiphar’s wife would have known, and been influenced by, the rich sensuality of these songs, which describe the joys, pain, desire, confusion and hope of young love – or old, for that matter.

 The song-poems capture the essence of private and personal feelings.
 They are about sexual, not romantic love.
 People in the ancient world were more comfortable with their sexuality than later Western civilization See the influence of Platonic dualism in ‘Ideas About Women at That Time’ in any of the chapters about New Testament women on this website, for example at ‘The woman taken in adultery’.

 Some examples of Egyptian love-songs follow: